ogiogiovictor/expense_tracker/README.md

     - Clone the repo with git clone using the link below
     - git clone https://github.com/ogiogiovictor/expense_tracker.git
     - $ Once the report has been cloned change the project directory by cd into the directory
-    - $ cd into the todo list from your teminal.
+    - $ cd into the expense tracker from your teminal.
+    - $ then run npm install to install the node_modules folders.
+    - $ Once the folders are install run npm start
 ```
 Important: Once you have downloaded the code, run npm install, to install all dependencies of the project for it to work properly.